solliancenet/azure-synapse-analytics-workshop-400/faq/synapse-features.md

 ### **Q**: _All that we can do with the new Synapse Studio, will we be able to do with Azure Data Studio or SQL Management Studio?_

-**A**: You can connect to the SQL On-demand and SQL Pool endpoints in Azure Data Studio and SSMS to submit queries.
+**A**: You can connect to the serverless SQL and SQL Pool endpoints in Azure Data Studio and SSMS to submit queries.
 Further integration is on the roadmap right now.
 (May 2020)

 ---